GeheimagentNr1/MumbleIntegration/README.md

 ### Using modified version of java-mumble-link

-The library is provided with the mods jar-file.
+The library is provided as part of the mods jar-file.
 To change the library version change the value of the java_mumble_link_version property in the gradle.properties file.
 Then you have to run a "gradle shadowJar".
 You will find your custom version in the folder build/libs.

 ## Branches

 master - default branch - holds only the licences of the libraries and the README file
 develop_X.X.X - develop branch for the Minecraft version X.X.X - holds unstable and possible not compilable or working version.
 master_X.X.X - master branch for the Minecraft version X.X.X - holds stable/released versions of the mod/jar files can be found on CurseForge